parthghumare/parthghumare.github.io/README.md

 - Trained two interns on Power BI to develop and deliver reports to senior management.

 **Research Assistant @ The University of Texas at Dallas (_May 2023 - Present_)**
-- Optimized analytical processes through sampling and feature engineering to handle complex datasets.
+- Research on neural network model performance based on architecture and depth separation variance.
+- Worked on optimizing boosting and bagging algorithms using feature engineering and SHAP analysis.
-- Project work focusing on predicting customer response rates based on the channel of contact, aiding in the development of marketing strategies.
+- Project focusing on predicting customer response rates based on the channel of contact, aiding in the development of marketing strategies.

 |